BradleySecOps/AWS_IR_Response/README.md

 The following constants can be adjusted in `config.py`:

-*   `CONTAINMENT_NACL_NAME`: The name assigned to the Network ACL created for containment.
-Default: `"Containment-NACL-IncidentResponse"`
+*   `CONTAINMENT_SG_NAME`: The name assigned to the Security Group created for containment.
+Default: `"Containment-SG-IncidentResponse"`
 *   `DENY_POLICY_NAME`: The name assigned to the inline IAM policy used to revoke role sessions.
 Default: `"DenyAllPolicyForIncidentResponse"`

 ## Required AWS Permissions & Rationale